Namibian Navy: Operations

 The Navy's maritime wing headquarters was established in 1998, while in 2000 construction of a naval base began at Walvis Bay.
 The first maritime wing commander was Captain Phestus Sacharia.

 The Navy has approximately 1200 personnel and deploys a small number of lightly armed patrol vessels.

 The first ship to be commissioned into service was the donated patrol boat Oryx in 2002.
 In 2004, Brazil and Namibia signed an agreement for the delivery of a patrol boat and two smaller patrol craft.
 The newly built 200-ton patrol boat NS Brendan Simbwaye, built at the Brazilian shipyard INACE, was commissioned on 19 January 2009.

 Role

 The Ministry of Defence has outlined the naval policy as follows:

 "In peacetime, the Navy of the NDF have a role of augmenting civil offshore patrol forces, particularly providing the means and the expertise to execute enforcement action effectively.
 Specific tasks include assisting civil forces to combat illegal immigration, smuggling (arms, drugs etc.) and threats to the environment; conducting maritime surveillance, maritime search and rescue; and assisting the Ministry of Fisheries with enforcing a fisheries protection regime.
 A longer term peacetime task is the protection of offshore oil, gas, diamonds and other installations.
 A navy aerial surveillance component is a necessary part of the defence system."

-Fleet
+Equipment

 The fleet is operationally divided into four squadrons, based on the different roles of the craft.
 The squadrons, which became active on 24 May 2018, are: